 3) I think it is pretty great that you are asking for help.

 Getting to the place where you are ready to ask for help is really an exciting time, albeit painful.
 It means that you are ready to try something new…that you have exhausted your own toolbox and have the courage to ask someone else for support and guidance.
 It means that your life is on the precipice of transformation and for most therapists, this is the best part of our work with you.

 4) I know that it takes a lot of courage and vulnerability to show up in my office.

 Here’s a little secret…most therapists are in therapy themselves.
 And if they are not presently in therapy, they have been in therapy before (most graduate programs require it) and in some cases have been in therapy for many many years.
-So therapists intimately know what it is like to walk in to a therapist’s office as a new client…and respect your willingness to show up despite the pain and discomfort that you might be in in this moment.
+So therapists intimately know what it is like to walk into a therapist’s office as a new client…and respect your willingness to show up despite the pain and discomfort that you might be in this moment.

 Ready to see how therapy might benefit you and your relationship?
 Call 720.457.3342 to schedule an appointment or set up a free 20-minute consultation.
 Or book online 23/7 by clicking the red button at the top of your screen.